-1. An Imam must be free from every defect -Physical as well as Mental;

-2. He must be born of Legal Marriage;

-3. He must be Ma'sum (Infallible-Sinless) like the Prophet - from birth to death;

-4. He must possess all knowledge and be the wisest of all human beings of his time;

-5. He must know all the languages including those of animals also;

-6. He must be able to perform miracles;

-7. He must be Bold, Brave and Most Courageous;

-8. He should be most generous and be able to help needy and weak persons.
+- 1. An Imam must be free from every defect Physical as well as Mental; - 2.
+He must be born of legal Marriage; - 3.
+He must be Ma'sum (Infallible-Sinless) like the Prophet from birth to death; - 4.
+He must possess all knowledge and be the wisest of all human beings of his time; - 5.
+He must know all the languages including those of animals also; - 6.
+He must be able to perform miracles; - 7.
+He must be bold, brave and most courageous; - 8.
+He should be most generous and be able to help needy and weak persons.

-In short, an Imam is the Holiest, most Pious of all - after the Holy Prophet Mohammad (S.A.W.)
+In short, an Imam is the Holiest, most Pious of all - after the Holy Prophet Muhammad (s)